mrtbrnz/fault_detection/README.md

-# All existing flight data are added, we are about to update the scripts...

-Please check out again later

-Fault detection on real flight data using machine learning
+# Fault detection on real flight data using machine learning

 <!--
 Requires the "pprz_data" class to read and extract the paparazzi log files